 If you have only Accumulating Funds, you will need to sell 4% of your principal every year.
 All your expenses are going to get covered by selling your funds.
 If you have Distributing Funds, you can cover half of your expenses by selling the funds and half of your expenses using the dividends.

 There are two differences here.
-First, with Accumulating Funds, you will pay more transactions fees since you are going to have to sell more shares.
-And receiving dividends from a fund is free but selling some shares is not!
+First, with Accumulating Funds, you will pay more transaction fees since you are going to have to sell more shares.
+And receiving dividends from a fund is free, but selling some shares is not!
 But most importantly, you will have much more capital gains.
-In fact, you will not have any income but only capital gains.
+You will not have any income but only capital gains.

 In some countries, this is not so bad.
 But in Switzerland, capital gains are not taxed unless you are considered a professional investor.
 And you are a professional investor if capital gains are more than 50% of your income.
 Therefore, to avoid taxes on that, you need your dividends to cover at least 50% of your income.
-This is very important.
+It is crucial.
 And this makes it essential to hold distributing funds in Switzerland!

 If you are not in Switzerland, it will depend on your taxation system.
 But in most countries, it is better to get dividends than to get capital gains.
 And therefore, in most countries, it is better to hold distributing funds rather than accumulating funds!

 What is a distributing fund?